gquinteros93/eslint-plugin-observers/README.md

 # Acknowledgments

-This package is based on [eslint-plugin-listeners](https://github.com/foad/eslint-plugin-listeners) Most of the functions were reused or based on functions used in [eslint-plugin-listeners] (https://github.com/foad/eslint-plugin-listeners)
-That's why it deserves a lot of credits.
+This package is based on [eslint-plugin-listeners](https://github.com/foad/eslint-plugin-listeners), most of the functions were reused or based on functions used in [eslint-plugin-listeners](https://github.com/foad/eslint-plugin-listeners).
+For that, that plugin deserves a lot of credit.